nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

     └── weasis-isowriter-2.0.3.jar
     ```

-### Build OSGI services
+### Build OSGi services

-All the plug-in type described in the list above are OSGI services that are registered and aggregated in the GUI.
-Building the plug-in from the Maven archetype will configure automatically the OSGI service.
-For adding new OSGI services, here is the procedure:
+All the plug-in type described in the list above are OSGi services that are registered and aggregated in the GUI.
+Building the plug-in from the Maven archetype will configure the OSGi service automatically.
+For adding new OSGi services, here is the procedure:

-1. Create a class implementing one of the plug-in type and add at least the annotations *@Component* and *@Service*, for instance:
+1. Create a class implementing one of the plug-in types and add at least the annotations *@Component* and *@Service*, for instance:
 ﻿
     ``` java
     @Component(immediate = false)